TheAmazingGraper/Coding-Projects/README.md

 The goal of this Repository is to put all the random and not some random coding projects I come up with.
 As you can see it is currently bare, except for one which I will attempt to do with a team.
-A team like no before.
+A team like no before. *Dies of cringe*